RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Continual Learning with Memory: LwF with Extra-Memory

 \section{Continual Learning with Memory: LwF with Extra-Memory}

-In the main paper, we assumed that no external dataset beyond the target was available during CL training.
-However, if a small amount of data from the old task (i.e., the source dataset) can be retained, it may substantially reduce catastrophic forgetting \citep{DBLP:conf/nips/RolnickASLW19, lopez2017gradient, DBLP:phd/hal/Lesort20}, leading to higher BWT and ACC.
-In this section, we evaluated the W$\rightarrow$N LwF setting with additional memory across different base objectives, using a fixed PointNet++ backbone.
-The cross-entropy loss for the source head (before head extension) was computed on both the source memory and target training samples and distilled from the base (teacher) to CL (student) model.
-We employed a random buffer of 3,000 samples (1,000 per class$\in\mathcal{C}_S$) and report average accuracy over five seeds.
+In the main paper, we assumed a general CL setting where no external data beyond the target stream is available during training.
+In practice, however, retaining a small buffer of samples from previous tasks (i.e., the source dataset) can substantially mitigate catastrophic forgetting \citep{DBLP:conf/nips/RolnickASLW19, lopez2017gradient, DBLP:phd/hal/Lesort20}, improving both BWT and ACC.

+Here, we evaluate W$\rightarrow$N LwF setting with additional memory across different pretraining objectives, using a PointNet++ backbone.
+During CL, the cross-entropy loss for the source head is computed on both the source memory and target training samples while knowledge is distilled from the pretrained teacher to the fine-tuned student.
+We use a random buffer of 3,000 source samples (1,000 per class in $\mathcal{C}_S$) and report average performance over five seeds.

-As shown in \cref{tab:nusc_lwf_memory}, except for the DR model, all objectives benefit from memory, with positive gains in BWT.
-CE, SupCon, NCE, and NCECE models also achieve ACC improvements.
-Notably, the NCECE model exhibits the largest gains from memory, highlighting its effectiveness when source data is available.
+As shown in \cref{tab:nusc_lwf_memory}, memory improves BWT for all objectives except DR. DR still suffers from the feature collapse problem mentioned in Section 4.3.
+CE, SupCon, NCE, and NCECE also yield higher ACC.
+Notably, NCECE exhibits the largest gains with memory.